 Concept

-The integral $\displaystyle\int_a^b f(x)dx$ can be interpreted as the sum of all tiny (f(x)dx) values from (a) to (b).
+The integral abf(x)dx can be interpreted as the sum of all tiny (f(x)dx) values from (a) to (b).
 Many applications of integration are based on this fundamental concept.
 To illustrate how this concept is used, let’s consider the following geometric question.

 Area

-Find the area of the region enclosed by a curve $y=f(x)$ from $a$ to $b$ where $f$ is continuous and positive for all $x\in[a,b]$.
+Find the area of the region enclosed by a curve y=f(x) from a to b where f is continuous and positive for all x[a,b].

 Arc length